Blaizzy/mlx-embeddings/docs/Homebrew-on-Linux.md

 ### ARM

-Linuxbrew can run on 32-bit ARM (Raspberry Pi and others) and 64-bit ARM (AArch64), but no binary packages (bottles) are available.
+Homebrew can run on 32-bit ARM (Raspberry Pi and others) and 64-bit ARM (AArch64), but no binary packages (bottles) are available.
 Support for ARM is on a best-effort basis.
 Pull requests are welcome to improve the experience on ARM platforms.

 ### 32-bit x86

-Linuxbrew does not currently support 32-bit x86 platforms.
-It would be possible for Linuxbrew to work on 32-bit x86 platforms with some effort.
+Homebrew does not currently support 32-bit x86 platforms.
+It would be possible for Homebrew to work on 32-bit x86 platforms with some effort.
 An interested and dedicated person could maintain a fork of Homebrew to develop support for 32-bit x86.

 ## Alternative Installation

-Extract or `git clone` Linuxbrew wherever you want.
+Extract or `git clone` Homebrew wherever you want.
 Use `/home/linuxbrew/.linuxbrew` if possible (to enabled the use of binary packages).

 ```sh
 git clone https://github.com/Homebrew/brew ~/.linuxbrew/Homebrew